tendermint/atom_one/README.md

 ### Article 3.C.
 The PHOTON Token

-The PHOTON distribution shall be created by mechanism similar to auto-staking ATOM tokens called "ATOM to PHOTON bonding".
+The PHOTON distribution shall be created by mechanism similar to auto-staking ATOMs called "ATOM to PHOTON bonding".
 For the purpose of ATOM to PHOTON bonding, transaction fees are not paid to the ATOM to PHOTON bonders, and the bonded ATOMs are not included in the target two thirds ATOMs staked for the Cosmos Hub.